laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 For example, in Tekken 7, jabs are 10 frames.
 These are the fastest moves in the game.
-The kick I used to show the switch transition for Josie (downforward 4) in the previous post takes 14 frames to execute [Footnote].
+The kick I used to show the switch transition for Josie (downforward 4) in the previous post takes 14 frames to execute [^1].
 So a jab will beat the switch transition kick every time if they both start at the same time.
 However, if the jab is started slower than 4 frames after the switch kick started, the switch kick hits first.
 If the jab is somehow started exactly 4 frames after the switch kick started, the two attacks actually hit at the same